What every best Snow Tires has:

 A picky BMW M3 driver started this thread to share -- in detail -- how he likes driving the Michelin Pilot Alpin PA4 in Seattle winters.
 Over the course of two winters, other BMW M3 and M5 owners have chimed in with their experiences with the PA4.
-All are satisfied; however, no new posts have been added since November 2013.
+All are satisfied; however, no new posts have been added since late 2014.